-The SAT is a standardized test administered nationally to evaluate students preparing to join college.
-There are 7 different SAT test dates that throughout the year when you can sit the SAT exam.
+The SAT is a standardized test administered nationally to evaluate students preparing for college.
+The College Board offers 7 different SAT test dates throughout the year, so you can register for the SAT exam based on your schedule.

-The right SAT subject test date for you will depend on your schedule and what day you are free.
+Picking the right SAT subject test date for you, however, will depend on your skills, readiness, and availability.

 What are SAT Test Dates and Locations?